gromacs/gromacs/docs/gmxapi/userguide/install.rst

     # Get the latest version, including pre-release versions.
     pip install --no-cache-dir --pre gmxapi

-If :command:`pip` does not find your GROMACS installation, use one of the following environment variables to provide a hint.
+If :command:`pip` does not find your |Gromacs| installation, use one of the following environment variables to provide a hint.

 The installer will also look for a ``CMAKE_ARGS`` environment variable.
 If found,